Analysis Productions

 The most important test is if the production actually runs successfully, and creates the desired ntuples.
 The lb-ap command is used for this as well.
 To test the magnet-down job, run this command:

-This will automatically run DaVinci, using the data and options files you specified in info.yaml.
+DaVinci will now run using the data and options files you specified in info.yaml.
 You should see the output from DaVinci similar to what you saw when you ran it manually in an earlier lesson, followed by a completion message that tells you the location of the output files created by the test.

 Useful resources